SSWConsulting/SSW.Rules.Content/rules/complete-your-booking/rule.md

 ::: greybox

-* Developer checks their calendar or the CRM Service Calendar the day before and knows what client they are going to work on before he comes in
+* Developer checks their calendar or the CRM Service Calendar the day before and knows what client they are going to work on before they come in
 * Arrives (with a double shot of coffee) and starts billing as they open the computer and sets up the development environment
 * Works and bills all day regardless of distractions and other people
 * Does not stop to wait on someone else because of a dependency, but continues to find ways to deliver value